Follow the Flow: On Information Flow Across Textual Tokens in Text-to-Image Models: In-Item Representation

-Our analysis reveals that 52ֿ\% of lexical item tokens are non-representative.
-In this section, we examine whether these tokens have any effect on image generation.
-To answer this question we apply our intervention method for each prompt, generating an image after masking all the \textit{non-representative tokens}.
-We then use Qwen-VL to measure whether the image aligns with the prompt and compare it to the image generated without this intervention.
+We now examine whether \textit{non-representative} tokens have a prominent effect on image generation.
+To answer this question, we apply our intervention method to each prompt, this time generating an image after masking all the \textit{non-representative tokens}, while keeping \emph{all representative tokens}.
+We use Qwen2-VL to measure whether this image aligns with the prompt, and compare it to an image generated from the full prompt without intervention.

-\paragraph{\textit{Non-representative tokens} are redundant.} Our results show that removing \textit{non-representative tokens} generally does not harm the generation (see \cref{fig:redundancy_removal_examples}, left-hand side).
-Of the cases where the original generation was aligned with the prompt, in 98\% of the cases, the generated image still aligns with the prompt, suggesting that these tokens are largely redundant.
-Moreover, in cases where the original image failed to align with the prompt, we observe a 21\% reduction in error rate (see \cref{fig:redundancy_removal_examples}, right-hand side).
-We attribute this improvement to the model being guided more by the \textit{representative tokens} after removing the \textit{non-representative ones}.
-See~\cref{app:tab:results_redundant} in~\cref{app:results} for full results.
+\paragraph{\textit{Non-representative tokens} are redundant.} Our results (\cref{tab:token-removal}) show that removing \textit{non-representative tokens} generally preserves quality~(see \cref{fig:redundancy_removal_examples}, left-hand side for illustration).
+When the original generation is aligned with the prompt, the generated image after non-representative token removal remains aligned in 98\% of cases, suggesting these tokens are largely redundant.
+Surprisingly, in cases where the original image fails to align with the prompt, we observe a 21\% relative improvement in from 16.5\% to 13\% failure rate) alignment after removing non-representative tokens (see \cref{fig:redundancy_removal_examples}, right-hand side).
+We attribute this improvement to the model relying exclusively on the remaining representative tokens, which encode the correct semantics of the item.\footnote{We measure improvement rates with Qwen2-VL before and after masking non-representative tokens (\appref{app:vlms}).}